jljorgenson18/jekyll-tasks/README.md

 ### Features:
 * Project setup
 * Browser Sync and Local Dev server
-* Sass, autoprefixer, and minification of CSS
+* Sass, Autoprefixer, and minification of CSS
 * Webpack and Babel
 * Deployment to S3